Emmaris/Coursera-Machine-Learning/README.md

-# DataScienceCoursera
+# MachineLearning
-Repo for data science assignments on Coursera
+Repo for assignments and projects from Machine Learning course on Coursera Course Instructor: Prof. Andrew Ng
+Institution: Stanford University